 Decide where you want to hang your laundry.
 Will you run a line indoors, or do you have room for one in the yard?
 Some homeowner’s associations don’t permit permanent laundry lines (mine doesn’t), so check your HOA rules first.
 We got around our restriction by drilling a hole into a corner of the railing on my deck.
 Come laundry day, I haul out my umbrella-style laundry line and slip the base pole into the hole.
 As soon as I’m done, I fold the thing up and put it away, giving my neighbors nothing to complain about.

 Watch the weather.
 The best days to line dry are sunny with a slight breeze that will blow out any wrinkles.
-If it’s going to rain, it’s not a good day to do laundry.
-Or that’s what I tell my family, at least.
+But just because it’s cold outside, don’t let that deter you from line-drying: your clothes will dry, it’ll just take longer.

 Flick your clothes before hanging, and smooth them as you hang.
-This will get rid of stray threads as well as snap wrinkles out of the fabric.
-Smoothing helps remove more wrinkles, so you shouldn’t have to iron if you hang them properly.
+This will get rid of stray threads and lint.
+Smoothing means you won’t have to iron, either.

 Give it space.
 Clothes dry more quickly when there’s plenty of room for air to circulate.
 If you’re using an umbrella-style line like mine, try to stagger the clothes so there’s space between as well as in front of each item.